K0stasCH/subRAG/README.md

 2.  **Embedding**: Text chunks are processed using LangChain's document loaders and sent to the Hugging Face embedding model.
 3.  **Indexing**: Vectors are stored in the database using pgvector.
 4.  **Querying**: When a user asks a question, LangChain performs a similarity search in the DB to retrieve relevant context.
-5.  **Response**: The most relevant subtitle lines are sent as context to the Gemini LLM to generate the final answer.
+5.  **Contextual Retrieval**: The system retrieves relevant subtitle chunks and the recent chat history to maintain conversation flow.

 🔮 Suggestions for Future Improvements
 ---------------------